nasa/openmct/API.md

 ```

 ## Time API
-Telemetry requests and the data visible in views is typically constrained by
+Open MCT provides API for managing the temporal state of the application.
+Central
+to this is the concept of "time bounds".
+Views in Open MCT will typically show
-temporal bounds, and the Time API provides a way to centrally manage these bounds.
+telemetry data for some prescribed date range, and the Time API provides a way
+to centrally manage these bounds.

 The Time API exposes a number of methods for querying and setting the temporal
 state of the application, and emits events to inform listeners when the state changes.